mjsflames/c01w24-project-RxValidators/deliverable4/Tasks Assigned.md

   - Cancelling prescriptions
   - Deleting prescriber and patient profiles in the admin
   - Deleting prescriptions in the admin
+  - Users able to update mailing address and language in their account settings
   - Any misc integration for home page, etc
 - Complete all frontend pages
 - Edit user-logged prescriptions and fields in prescriber logging